shirakaba/react-native-typescript-2d-game/README.md

 All sounds gratefully sourced from [Taira Komori](http://taira-komori.jpn.org/freesounden.html).

 Terms of use [here](http://taira-komori.jpn.org/freesounden.html).
+In brief:

-In brief: "free of charge and royalty free in your projects... be it for commercial or non-commercial purposes".
+> free of charge and royalty free in your projects... be it for commercial or non-commercial purposes.

 | Direct download  | Webpage |
 | ------------- | ------------- |